-Players can maximize their money spent playing Riot Games’ new CCG, Legends of Runeterra, by earning champions and building a solid collection of cards.
+Players can maximize their money spent playing Riot Games’ new CCG, Legends of Runeterra, by earning FTP rewards to build a solid collection of cards.

-Collecting cards within LoR as an FTP player is easier than other CCG games like Hearthstone and Magic: The Gathering Arena.
+Collecting cards within LoR as an FTP player is easier than any other CCG, especially games like Hearthstone and Magic: The Gathering Arena.
 But there are options available for those who want to spend money too.

 Is LoR really free-to-play or play-to-win?

 The developers of Legends of Runeterra have initiated a monetization system that allows FTP players the opportunity to collect cards quickly via gameplay.
 And according to the developers of Runeterra, “how much you spend does not determine how much you win.”

 With the official launch of LoR on April 30, players can earn 50 percent additional XP that is applied towards levels one to 12 in the original six Region rewards (not Bilgewater).
 Rewards in the Weekly Vault were also increased to help players earn champions, random rarity cards, and Expedition tokens.

 Players pick a region to compete in, leveling up to unlock capsules, chests, random rarity cards, random champions, and champion wildcards.
 To maximize region rewards, we recommend completing levels one to 12 in each region before attempting to complete a Region road.